A 5 Step Guide to Valentine’s Day in Manhattan

 Bonus for New Yorkers: Enjoy same day delivery in NYC if you want to surprise someone in the office!

-chocolate covered strawberries on a pink background
+chocolate covered strawberries on a plate with pink background

 2. Buy Local Chocolate